autonomouslogic/eve-ref/docs/src/datasets/structures.md

 * `last_seen_sovereignty_structure` - when the structure was last seen as sovereignty

 The [latest file](https://data.everef.net/structures/structures-latest.v2.json) is intended to be a list of all _current_ structures.
-Whenever the scrape runs, and structure which hasn't been seen on any of the endpoints for 30 days will be removed.
+Whenever the scrape runs, any structure which hasn't been seen on any of the endpoints for 30 days will be removed.
 To get structures older than this, please refer to older files.

 ## Notes